jpfxgood/ped/README.md

     python3 -m pip install ped-editor

+Make sure that ~/.local/bin is on your PATH

 OR

 Check out the source code to a path OR download the release .zip file and unzip there.